ansys/pyoptislang/doc/source/getting_started/index.rst

     >>> print(osl)
     >>> osl.shutdown()

-If you see a response from the server, congratulations!
-You're ready to get started using OptiSLang as a service.
+If you see a response from the server, congratulations, you're ready to get started using OptiSLang as a service.
 For details regarding the PyOptiSLang interface, see :ref:`ref_user_guide`.